kanaria69/Mainecoco/README.md

-## Yesterday I confused the words "jacuzzi" and "yakuza".
-Now I'm in hot water with the Japanese mafia.
+## Why didn't the number 4 get into the nightclub?
+Because he is 2 square.